 Sure, Hungary’s highest mountain won’t win over any serious shredders at just 1.014 meters and 8 ski runs, but it’s less than 2 hours from hopping Budapest and all-day lift tickets currently come in under €20.
 Their website only seems to be in Hungarian, but you can check out the live webcam anyway.

 You can enjoy some of the best wine nobody has heard of for bargain prices and it’s hard to beat a €4 bowl of goulash after a day on the mountain.
+This would be one of the best cheap ski resorts for beginners that is easy to get to.

 3-star hotel: €64 – 89 (or head back to Budapest)